chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 - **Allowed grant types:** `Authorization code`
 - **Redirect URL:** `http://localhost:3000/callback`

-> **NOTE:** Additional grant types and Redirect URLs may be included.
-But to reproduce this demo as-is, these values must be included.
+> **NOTE:** Additional grant types and redirect URLs may be included.
+However, these values must be included to reproduce this demo as-is.

 ###### ORDS installation and configuration

-In this demonstration ORDS has been installed locally, with an Oracle 23ai database running in a Podman container.
+In this demonstration, ORDS has been installed locally, with an Oracle 23ai database running in a Podman container.
 ORDS has been deployed in Standalone mode (embedded Jetty server) on `localhost` on port `8080`.
 The schema used is named `ORDSDEMO`.
-The ORDS Resource Modules, Templates, Handlers, Roles and Privileges remain unchanged from the previous example.
+The ORDS Resource Modules, Templates, Handlers, Roles, and Privileges remain unchanged from the previous example.

 ##### Launching the demo app